maxsz/shouldiridemybike/README.md

 3. Register your app with google (see [appengine website](https://developers.google.com/appengine))
 4. Deploy: `appcfg.py update shouldiridemybike`

+For forecast.io API access you will need an API key.
+Once you have it just set `API_KEY` it in `shouldiridemybike.go`.

 ## Acknowledgements

 - Data powered by [forecast.io](http://forecast.io)